Uzbek language: Dialects

 Uzbek can be roughly divided into three dialect groups.
-The Karluk dialects, centered on Tashkent, Samarkand, Bukhara, and the Ferghana Valley, are the basis for the standard Uzbek language.
-This dialect group shows the most influence of Persian vocabulary, particularly in the important Tajik-dominated cities of Bukhara and Samarkand.
-The Kipchak dialect, spoken from the Surxondaryo region through north-central Uzbekistan into Karakalpakstan, shows significant influence from the Kipchak Turkic languages, particularly in the mutation of [j] to [ʑ] as in Kazakh and Kyrgyz.
-The Oghuz dialect, spoken mainly in Khorezm along the Turkmenistan border, is notable for the mutation of word-initial [k] to [g].
+The Karluk dialects, centred on Tashkent, Samarkand, Bukhara, and the Ferghana Valley, form the basis of the standard Uzbek language.
+This dialect group shows the greatest influence of Persian vocabulary, particularly in the Tajik‑dominated cities of Bukhara and Samarkand.
+The Kipchak dialect, spoken from the Surxondaryo region through north‑central Uzbekistan into Karakalpakstan, shows significant influence from the Kipchak Turkic languages, particularly in the mutation of [j] to [ʑ] as in Kazakh and Kyrgyz.
+The Oghuz dialect, spoken mainly in Khorezm along the Turkmenistan border, is notable for the mutation of word‑initial [k] to [g].

 By country

 Turkmenistan

-In Turkmenistan since the 2000s the government conducted a forced "Turkmenization" of ethnic Uzbeks living in the country.
-In the Soviet years and in the 1990s, the Uzbek language was used freely in Turkmenistan.
-There were several hundred schools in the Uzbek language, many newspapers were published in this language.
-Now there are only a few Uzbek schools in the country, as well as a few newspapers in Uzbek.
-Despite this, the Uzbek language is still considered to be one of the recognized languages of national minorities in this country.
+In Turkmenistan, since the 2000s, the government has conducted a forced 'Turkmenisation' of ethnic Uzbeks living in the country.
+During the Soviet era and in the 1990s, the Uzbek language was used freely in Turkmenistan.
+There were several hundred Uzbek‑language schools, and many newspapers were published in the language.
+Currently, however, there are only a few Uzbek schools in the country, as well as a small number of Uzbek‑language newspapers.
+Despite this, Uzbek is still considered one of the recognised languages of national minorities in Turkmenistan.
 Approximately 300,000–600,000 Uzbeks live in Turkmenistan.
-Most of the Uzbek speakers live in Dashoghuz Velayat, as well as in Lebap Velayat and partly in Ashghabad.
+Most Uzbek speakers reside in Dashoghuz Velayat, as well as in Lebap Velayat, and partly in Ashghabad.

 Russia

-Uzbek is one of the many recognized languages of national minorities in Russia.
-More than 400 thousand Uzbeks are citizens of the Russian Federation and live in the country.
-Also in Russia there are 2 to 6 million Uzbeks from the Central Asian republics (mainly Uzbekistan, Kyrgyzstan and Tajikistan) who are immigrants and migrants.
-Large diasporas of Uzbeks live in large cities of Russia such as Saint Petersburg.
-Signs in Uzbek are often found in these cities.
-Signs refer mainly to various restaurants and eateries, barbershops, shops selling fruits, vegetables and textile products.
-There is a small clinic, where signs and labels are in the Uzbek language.
-Uzbeks in Russia prefer to use the Cyrillic Uzbek alphabet, but in recent years Uzbek youth in Russia are also actively using the Latin Uzbek alphabet.
-Small newspapers in Uzbek are published in large cities of Russia.
-Some instructions for immigrants and migrants are duplicated, including in Uzbek.
-Uzbek language is studied by Russian students in the faculties of Turkology throughout Russia.
-The largest Uzbek language learning centers in Russia are located in the universities of Moscow and Saint Petersburg.
-There are also many Russians who are interested in and love the Uzbek language and culture and who study this language for themselves.
-Uzbek is one of the most studied languages among the many languages of the former USSR in Russia.
+Uzbek is one of the many recognised languages of national minorities in Russia.
+More than 400,000 Uzbeks are citizens of the Russian Federation and reside in the country.
+In addition, there are between 2 and 6 million Uzbeks from the Central Asian republics (mainly Uzbekistan, Kyrgyzstan, and Tajikistan) who live in Russia as immigrants or migrants.
+Large Uzbek diasporas are found in major Russian cities such as Saint Petersburg, where signs in Uzbek are often visible, particularly at restaurants, eateries, barbershops, and shops selling fruit, vegetables, and textiles.
+There is also a small clinic with signage and labels in Uzbek.

+Uzbeks in Russia tend to use the Cyrillic Uzbek alphabet, although in recent years Uzbek youth in Russia have also been actively using the Latin Uzbek alphabet.
+Small newspapers in Uzbek are published in large Russian cities.
+Some instructions for immigrants are also provided in Uzbek.

+Uzbek is studied by Russian students in faculties of Turkology throughout Russia.
+The largest centres for Uzbek language learning in Russia are located at universities in Moscow and Saint Petersburg.
+There are also many Russians who have a personal interest in and love for the Uzbek language and culture, and who study the language for their own enrichment.
+Uzbek is one of the most studied languages among the many post‑Soviet languages in Russia.